-Ms Catherine Ho Board Member
+Ms Catherine Ho

+Board Member

-B Economics, Grad Dip Applied Finance, ACA, GAICD
+B.Economics, Grad Dip Applied Finance, ACA, GAICD

-Catherine's commercial career spans over 22 years in Australia and internationally, working with some of Australia's largest companies including AXA, Members Equity Bank and PricewaterhouseCoopers.
-Catherine is presently Executive Director Finance and Business Services at CenITex, focusing on transformation, governance and business improvement processes.
+Catherine's commercial career spans over 24 years in Australia and internationally, working with some of Australia's largest companies including AXA, Members Equity Bank and PricewaterhouseCoopers.
+Until recently, Catherine was Executive Director Finance and Business Services at CenlTex, focusing on transformation, governance and business improvement processes.
+Catherine is also an advisory member of the Technology Business Management Council for Asia Pacific.
+She joined the QEC Board in 2017 and is Chair of the Audit, Finance & Infrastructure Committee.
+Board meeting attendance for the period was 83%.